Stuffed Cabbage (töltött káposzta)

 Preparing the Meat Mixture

-- In a large mixing bowl, mix ground beef, ground veal, ground pork, rice (I normally pre-boil it before I mix into the meat), bread crumbs, milk, grated onion, grated garlic, parsley, eggs, garlic powder, onion powder, salt and pepper.
-(I personally like to leave the rice out of mine but it's just a preference).
+- In a large mixing bowl, mix ground beef, cooled bacon, cooled onion, ground pork, rice (I normally pre-boil it before I mix into the meat), 2 eggs, garlic powder, onion powder, minced fresh garlic, salt and pepper.
 NOTE: You can also just used ground beef, or ground turkey instead of the above mixture.
 You would just need 1.5 to 2 lbs of the single meat.

 Stuffing the Cabbage Leaves